boechat107/boechat107.github.io/_posts/2018-08-15-unix-shell-for-data-science.md

 the standard input) by `awk` and broken up into a sequence of fields delimited by `,`. `NF` holds the number of fields in a line.

-**Problem:** Given a big CSV file containing hundreds of columns, we want have a quick look at the first lines of a specific column (let's say the third column).
+**Problem:** Given a big CSV file containing hundreds of columns, we want to have a quick look at the first lines of a specific column (let's say the third column).

 ```
 $ head data.csv | awk -F ',' '{print $3}'